rispoli-lab/Bilateral-Breast-Fusion-/README.md

 # Bilateral-Breast-Fusion-
-This code uses affine transformation and the level-set method to fuse breast models with whole body human models.
+This code uses affine transformation and the level-set method to create modified bilateral breast models that can be seamlessly fused with whole body human models.
+The integrated models can be used for the study of Specific Absorption Rate (SAR) and thermal analysis in radio-frequency(RF) exposure.

 Example:
 To fuse breast models download from http://uwcem.ece.wisc.edu/phantomRepository.html with Hanako female model download from http://emc.nict.go.jp/bio/data/index_e.html.